python/typing/docs/guides/writing_stubs.rst

 Modules excluded fom stubs
 --------------------------

-Not all modules should be included into stubs.
+Not all modules should be included in stubs.

 It is recommended to exclude: